mui/material-ui/docs/pages/blog/2022-developer-survey-results.md

 ### Are you using MUI X components (Data Grid or Date Pickers)?

 Over 65% of the community uses MUI X components, showcasing the popularity and validating the need for these components.
-We’re working to increase our advanced components portfolio to supply other community demands.
+We're working to increase our advanced components portfolio to supply other community demands.

 <img src="/static/blog/2022-developer-survey-results/20.png" style="width: 630px; margin-top: 16px; margin-bottom: 8px;" alt="" />
 <p class="blog-description">1108 respondents.</p>